 Important Updates for Genomics and Newborn Screening Stakeholders

-Lysosomal storage disorders added to Indiana newborn screening panel July 1, 2020- Senate Bill 41 was signed into law on March 25th, 2019.
+07/2020: Indiana now screens for Krabbe, Pompe and MPS-1/Hurler Syndrome - Senate Bill 41 was signed into law on March 25th, 2019.
 This will add three more conditions to the IN newborn screening panel.
 The panel will now include Krabbe disease, Pompe disease and Hurler Syndrome (MPS-1).
 This will increase the current number of conditions screened via heel stick screening to over 50 conditions..
-Screening will begin on July 1, 2020.
+Screening began on July 1, 2020.
 For more information about this program update, click here.

-With the addition of these screens, we will also have a newborn screening fee increase also beginning on July 1.
-The $100 newborn screening fee will increase to $115 and allows the program to not only screen for more conditions but also provide follow-up and wrap-around services, such as confirmatory testing, genetic counseling and other healthcare needs for those detected conditions.
+With the addition of these screens, we will also included a newborn screening fee increase that began on July 1, 2020.
+The $100 newborn screening fee increased to $115 to allow for the lysosomal disorder screening, follow-up and wrap-around services, such as confirmatory testing, genetic counseling and other healthcare needs for those detected conditions.